 Rhys pressed his lips together and stared out at the tourists waving from the round block fort they passed.
 At least that secret hadn’t been leaked to the media.
 But then, the solicitor had been from a very highly regarded firm, and Derrick had been given a tidy sum with the stipulation that he, too, would never reveal the truth.

 Rhys inhaled the damp June air.
 Fuck the champagne.
 What he really wanted was a beer.
 And a lump of clay to pound his fists into.
 The latter would have to wait until he was back in his studio.
 The former—well, the ocean liner had a wide variety of bars.
 He chose the one farthest away from the band and the mingling crowds watching the liner pull into the channel.

-To his dismay, the lounge was not empty.
+To his dismay, the lounge wasn’t empty.
 Several men and women stood at the dark wooden bar, more around nearby tables.
 A particularly loud group hushed when one of the women at the table saw Rhys.
 She whispered to her neighbor and then giggled.

 Great.
-Rhys looked down as he walked, his face warm with anger.
+Rhys looked down as he walked, his face warm.
 Which story had they read?
 The one where he was a womanizer who slept with two a night?
-Derrick would have greatly preferred that.
+Derrick would’ve greatly preferred that.
 It was so much better to have a son who went through women like tissue than a son who was single and gay.

 Rhys looked up in time to see the tray of glasses before he ran into it.
 Neither he nor the waiter could catch the tray as it tipped sideways.
 It fell, sending a shower of stemware and cocktails down onto a man sitting by the window.